NLnetLabs/unbound-manual/source/topics/privacy/dns-over-quic.rst

 responses.
 Unbound can be configured to serve to clients over doq.
 For that the feature must be compiled in, with the support libraries that this needs.

-The means unbound supports doq clients downstream.
-The doq transport for DNS is from RFC 9250.
+The feature allows unbound to support doq clients downstream.
+The doq transport for DNS is from
+:rfc:`9250` .

 Configuration
 -------------